yetanotherchris/consensus/docs/changelog/05-changelog.md

 - Markdown: `consensus-{runId}.md`

 ### Error Handling
-- Job not found: 404 with message "Run ID '{runId}' not found"
+- Job not found: 404 with message "ID '{runId}' not found"
 - File not found: 404 with message indicating output not found and job may still be running or failed
 - All file operations wrapped in try-catch with proper logging